Breitbart News: Shirley Sherrod's remarks at NAACP fundraiser

 In July 2010, Breitbart News released an edited video titled "Proof NAACP Awards Racism" which featured USDA official Shirley Sherrod speaking at an NAACP fundraising dinner in March 2010.
 In the video, Sherrod admits to a racial reluctance to help a white farmer obtain government aid.
 As a result of the video, the NAACP condemned Sherrod's remarks, and U.S. government officials called on Sherrod to resign, which she did.

 The NAACP later posted the longer 43-minute video of the speech.
 In it, Sherrod said her reluctance to help a white man was wrong, and she had ended up assisting him.
 The NAACP then reversed their rebuke of Sherrod, and Secretary of Agriculture Tom Vilsack apologized and offered Sherrod a new government position.
 Andrew Breitbart said that the point of the piece was not to target Sherrod, but said the NAACP audience's reception of some parts of the speech demonstrated the same racism the NAACP's President had accused the Tea Party movement of harboring.
 In 2011, Sherrod sued Andrew Breitbart and his business partner Larry O'Connor for defamation.
 In 2015, Sherrod and Andrew Breitbart's estate settled the case.

 Anthony Weiner sexting scandal

-On May 28, 2011, Breitbart News's BigJournalism website reported on a sexually explicit photo linked on New York Representative Anthony Weiner's Twitter feed.
+On May 28, 2011, Breitbart Newss BigJournalism website reported on a sexually explicit photo linked on New York Representative Anthony Weiner's Twitter feed.
 Weiner initially denied that he had sent a 21-year-old female college student the link to the photograph, but later admitted to inappropriate online relationships.
 On June 6, Breitbart News reported other photos Weiner had sent, including one that was sexually explicit.
 Two days later, the sexually graphic photo was leaked after Andrew Breitbart participated in a radio interview with hosts Opie and Anthony.
 Andrew Breitbart stated that the photo was published without his permission.
 Weiner subsequently resigned from his congressional seat on June 21.